We hope you enjoy reading this article.

 2. Qustodio

-Qustodio is a comprehensive parental control app.
+Qustodio is another good parental control app.
 It’s available on the following platforms:

 • Windows;